 outlook.exe.
 See the screenshot below for an example.

 (Default)field is most likely currently in the shorthand (8dot3) notation but you can replace it with the full path as well.

 LocalServer32field may currently look like it is full of gibberish or may be missing completely.
-In that case you can create it via:
+If it is full of gibberish, you can just remove it.

 Path to Outlook.exe